Skip to content

 Find What Works Best For You

-Just like any form of exercise, workout or method of alternative medicine, personal preference plays a large role.
 If you are new to sauna use it is recommendation to start at lower temperatures and shorter sessions.
 This is to ensure you can stay properly hydrated and relax without feeling uncomfortable.
-You do gain a heat tolerance as frequent use is in place.
-This will allow you to work up to longer and hotter sauna sessions, gaining even better results.

 Again, far infrared saunas allow you to more comfortably higher temperatures for longer periods of time simply because the air around you isn't quite as hot.